pojntfx/networked-linux-memsync/docs/main.md

 `inotify` is an event-driven notification system of the Linux kernel, designed to monitor the file system for different events, such as modifications and accesses, among others.
 Its particularly useful because it can be configured to watch only write operations on certain files, i.e. only `write` operations.
 This level of control can offer considerable benefits in cases where there is a need to focus system resources on certain file system events, and not on others.

 Naturally, `inotify` comes with some recognizable advantages.
 Significantly, it reduces overhead and resource use when compared to polling strategies.
-Polling is an I/O-heavy approach as it continuously checks the status of the file system, regardless of whether any changes have occurred.
+Polling is a I/O-heavy approach as it continuously checks the status of the file system, regardless of whether any changes have occurred.
 In contrast, `inotify` works in a more event-driven way, where it only takes action when a specific event actually occurs.
 This is usually more efficient, reducing overhead especially where there are infrequent changes to the file system.

 Thanks to its efficiency and flexibility, `inotify` is used across many applications, especially in file synchronization services.
 In this use case, the ability to instantly notify the system of file changes aids in instant synchronization of files, demonstrating how critical its role can be in real-time or near real-time systems that are dependent on keeping data up-to-date.
 However, as is the case with many system calls, there is a limit to its scalability. `inotify` is constrained by a limit on how many watches can be established; this limitation can pose challenges in intricate systems where there is a high quantity of files or directories to watch for changes in, and might warrant additional management or fallback to heavier polling mechanisms for some parts of the system[@prokop2010inotify].